thoughtspot/thoughtspot.github.io/_spotiq/whatisspotiq.md

 * data uploads
 * SpotIQ insights

-The menu items that use SpotIQ have a lozenge that indicates this:
+The menu items that use SpotIQ have a label that indicates this:

 ![]({{ site.baseurl }}/images/spotiq-menu-items.png)